mikker/dotjs-redux.safariextension/README.markdown

+This version doesn't do any jQuery nor eval.
+Modern browsers want none of the latter, modern developers want none of the first.
+Other than that most of the following is still true:

 ..................... dotjs ........................

-dotjs  is a  Google Chrome  extension  that executes JavaScript files in `~/.js` based on their filename.
+dotjs  is a  <del>Google Chrome</del>  extension  that executes JavaScript files in `~/.js` based on their filename.

 If  you navigate to  `http://www.google.com/`, dotjs